Nima11235/Twitter_Public/README.md

 run the example program by typing

 > python sentiment.py

 Then type the following commands to:

 * Update the index using the current content found in the working directory and prepare the content staged for the next commit.
 * Store the current contents of the index in a new commit along with a log message from the user describing the changes.
 * Upload the changed files to the repository

 > git add -sentiment.py
 > git commit -m "adds new file sentiment.py"
 > git push origin mybranch

 Go to the github page for your *"mybranch"* branch and issue a pull request by clicking the 'New pull request' button.

 Select your repo, and *not the class repo*, as the 'base repository' and click the green "Create Pull request' button.

 Click the green "Merge Pull Request" button and then click the green "Confirm Merge" button

-Create a Jenkins job named *"twitter-yourusername"* where "yourusername" is your Chapman username Configure the Jenkins job to run flake8 on your sentiment.py program
+Create a Jenkins job named *"twitter-yourusername"* where "yourusername" is your Chapman username

+Configure the Jenkins job to run flake8 on your sentiment.py program

-When your program runs, is documented properly, and Jenkins does not report any errors or warnings, post the URL for your GitHub repo to Blackboard
+When your program runs, is documented properly, and Jenkins does not report any errors or warnings, post the URL for your GitHub repo to Canvas